aryn-ai/quickstart/sycamore-local-development-example.md

 The results of the hybrid search are in the right hand panel, and you can click through to find the highlighted passage (step 3b enabled this).
 Though we are getting good results back from hybrid search, it would be nice if we could have the titles and other information for each passage.
 In the next section, we will iterate on our Sycamore job, and use generative AI to extract some metadata.

-## Add metadata exctraction using GenAI
+## Add metadata extraction using GenAI

-1. Going back to our notebook, let's add a cell after the cell we created in step 3f above.
+5a.
+Going back to our notebook, let's add a cell after the `visualized_docset` step and before the `merged_docset` step.
+You can do this by cell we created in step 3f above.
 Then, restart the Sycamore processing job by rerunning the cells prior to this one.

-2. In this cell, we will add prompt templates for extracting titles and authors.
+5b.
+In this cell, we will add prompt templates for extracting titles and authors.
 These prompts train a generative AI model to identify a title (or author) by giving examples, and then we will use the trained model to identify and extract them for each document.

 ```python
  title_context_template = """